 Support

-2cv Exhaust Crossbox Silencer Outlet Flange Fracture: Causes and Solutions
+2cv Silencer Outlet Fracture: Causes & Solutions

 On a 2cv, Dyane, Ami etc, the usual reason for replacing any part of the exhaust is corrosion.
 However, that is not the only reason.